dan-leo/masters/thesis/v8/martinez.md

 date: Stellenbosch University, Sept 2019
 tags: [LTE, NB-IoT]
 abstract: |
   2G/GPRS is a sun-setting technology leaving behind a void for LPWANs such as LoRaWAN and SigFox to fill.
 The viability of NB-IoT being such a technology for South Africa is investigated.
 Multiple endpoint manufacturers and base station vendors are tested to compare capabilities with respect to cost, time, power consumption and signal strength.
-The results proved promising.
+The results prove promising.

 toc: true
 lot: true